Farah Nada

 Research Centre/Unit: Humanities

-I am a PhD candidate in English, researching spaces, movement, and processes of departure in the work of Elizabeth Bowen.
+I am a PhD candidate in English, researching space, movement, and processes of exit and departure in the work of Elizabeth Bowen.
 My thesis is supervised by Professor Laura Salisbury and Dr. Beci Carver

 I hold a Bachelor of Arts (2014, Magna Cum Laude) in English Literature and Mass Communication (with a concentration in Journalism) from the American University of Sharjah, and a Masters of Arts (2016, Distinction) in Twentieth and Twenty-First Century Literary Studies from Durham University.
-My MA disseration, supervised by Dr. Simon Grimble, examined mourning and the figure of ‘the gentleman’ in Ford Madox Ford's The Good Soldier through Nicholas Abraham and Maria Torok’s theories of cryptonymy.
+My MA dissertation, supervised by Dr. Simon Grimble, examined mourning and the figure of "the gentleman" in Ford Madox Ford's The Good Soldier through Nicholas Abraham and Maria Torok’s theories of cryptonymy.

-Prior to starting my PhD at Exeter, I was a visiting researcher at the American University of Sharjah, working in collaboration with Susan Smith to examine historical trauma and perceived cultural losses among United Arab Emirates (UAE) migrant youths.
-Funded by a faculty research grant, the study focused on a sample of 95 university students from Egypt, Syria, Lebanon, Palestine, Jordan, Sudan, Libya, Algeria, Iraq, and Tunisia, and the resulting paper was published in Crossings: Journal of Migration and Culture in 2018.
+Before starting my PhD at Exeter, I was a visiting researcher at the American University of Sharjah, working in collaboration with Susan Smith and the Speak Trauma Foundation to examine historical trauma and perceived cultural losses among United Arab Emirates (UAE) migrant youths.
+Funded by a faculty research grant, the study followed students from Egypt, Syria, Lebanon, Palestine, Jordan, Sudan, Libya, Algeria, Iraq, and Tunisia, and the resulting paper was published in Crossings: Journal of Migration and Culture in 2018

 I am a three-time recipient of the American University of Sharjah's Chancellor's Award and, upon graduating, was awarded the Department of Mass Communication's Merit Award for Academic Excellence.